mbabazif/blog/README.md

-## One Minute Pitch
+## personal blog

 ### By Florence Mbabazi

 ##Description

-This is one minute pitch application that allows users to use that one minute wisely.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+This is a personal blogging website that allows create and share your opinions and other users can read and comment on them

 ### Prerequisite